top of page

 • Crossing Khunjirab Pass (day 19) at 4,600 m /15,000 ft

-Islamabad, the capital, is celebrated for its modern design and natural beauty, including Faisal Mosque and Daman-e-Koh.
-In the northern regions, Swat Valley and Gilgit-Baltistan offer lush greenery, ancient forts, and stunning mountain views, perfect for adventure seekers and nature lovers.
+The northern regions of Gilgit-Baltistan offer lush greenery, ancient forts, and stunning mountain views, perfect for adventure seekers and nature lovers.

-The cultural diversity is reflected in the country’s rich traditions, cuisine, and festivals, which bring together various ethnic groups and communities.
-Pakistan's warm hospitality, vibrant bazaars, and historical depth make it a unique destination for travelers seeking both adventure and cultural immersion.
-From its bustling cities and historical treasures to its serene landscapes and mountain ranges, Pakistan is a country of profound contrasts and endless exploration.
+Pakistan’s warm hospitality, vibrant bazaars, and historical depth make it a unique destination for travelers seeking both adventure and cultural immersion.
+From its bustling cities and historical treasures to its serene landscapes and mountain ranges, Pakistan is a country of profound contrasts, endless exploration and is arguably one of the world’s best-kept travel secrets!

 PAK Detailed Itinerary